Jack Ramsay

 John Travilla Ramsay (February 21, 1925 – April 28, 2014) was an American basketball coach, commonly known as "Dr. Jack" (as he held an earned doctorate).
 He was best known for leading the Portland Trail Blazers to the 1977 NBA championship, and for his broadcasting work with the Indiana Pacers, the Miami Heat, and for ESPN TV and ESPN Radio.
 Ramsay was among the most respected coaches in NBA history and a member of the Naismith Memorial Basketball Hall of Fame.
 He was the winner of the Chuck Daly Lifetime Achievement Award for the 2009–10 NBA season.

 Early life

+John Travilla Ramsay was born on February 21, 1925, in Philadelphia, Pennsylvania.
+Growing up in Milford, Connecticut, Ramsay was encouraged to participate in sports in grade school by his parents, Anne and John.
+The family moved outside Philadelphia and Ramsay graduated from Upper Darby High School in 1942.
+Years after playing basketball, baseball and soccer in high school, he was inducted into the school's Wall of Fame in 1979.